zhmcclient/zhmc-ansible-modules/docs/source/installation.rst

 .. _virtualenv: https://virtualenv.pypa.io/

-This section describes the installation of Ansible and the ibm.zhmc Ansible Galaxy collection into a virtual Python environment that is set up using `virtualenv`_.
+This section describes the installation of Ansible and the ibm.ibm_zhmc Ansible Galaxy collection into a virtual Python environment that is set up using `virtualenv`_.